markfinger/python-webpack/README.md

 }
 ```

-Note: when you specify a path to a config file, you can provide a relative path to a config file
+When used in a Django project, Webpack allows you to specify paths to config files which will be
-and webpack will use django's static file finders to resolve the file's location.
-For example,
+resolved with Django's file finders.

-`webpack('my_app/webpack.config.js')` could match a file within an app's static directory,
+For example, `webpack('my_app/webpack.config.js')` could match a file within an app's static directory,
-eg: `my_app/static/my_app/webpack.config.js`.
+such as `my_app/static/my_app/webpack.config.js`.

 Usage